Difference between Public Company vs Private Company

 |Funding||A public company can raise funds by issuing an IPO in the general public.||Private companies can raise funds through private investors.|

-We have seen both the types of companies and both types of companies have their advantages and disadvantages.
-A private company cannot issue its share and a public company can raise capital from the general public by issuing the securities.
+We have seen both types of companies, which have their own share of advantages and disadvantages.
+A private company cannot issue its share and a public company can raise capital from the general public by issuing securities.
 Majorly, the size of the public company is relatively higher as compared to private companies.
 A public can transform into a private company or a private company can also be transformed into a public company by offering an IPO.